- birdbath (n.)

 - bismuth (n.)

 - 1660s, from obsolete German Bismuth, also Wismut, Wissmuth (early 17c.), which is of unknown origin; perhaps a miner's contraction of wis mat "white mass," from Old High German hwiz "white."
 Latinized 1530 by Georgius Agricola (who may have been the first to recognize it as an element) as bisemutum.
 According to Klein, not from Arabic.

 - bison (n.)

 - c.
-1600, from French bison (15c.), from Latin bison "wild ox," borrowed from Proto-Germanic *wisand- "aurochs" (cognates: Old Norse visundr, Old High German wisunt "bison," Old English/Middle English wesend, which is not attested after c.
+1600, from French bison (15c.), from Latin bison "wild ox," borrowed from Proto-Germanic *wisand- "aurochs" (source also of Old Norse visundr, Old High German wisunt "bison," Old English/Middle English wesend, which is not attested after c.
 1400).
 Possibly ultimately of Baltic or Slavic origin, and meaning "the stinking animal," in reference to its scent while rutting (see weasel).
 A European wild ox formerly widespread on the continent, including the British Isles, now surviving on forest reserves in Lithuania.
 Applied 1690s to the North American species commonly mis-called a buffalo.

 - bisque (n.1)